eclipse-keyple/keyple-website/content/docs/developer-guide/standalone-application.md

 In the ticketing industry, it is typically the software that runs a validator, a vending machine or a control terminal.

-The diagram below illustrates the organization of the local centralized
+The diagram below illustrates the organization of the local standalone
 components: {{< figure library="true"
 src="local-app/component/Local_Application_Components_Overview.svg"
 title="" >}}